MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 In this article, each v3 bot is updated to act as a skill.
 A v4 skill consumer is included, so that you can test the converted bots as skills.

 - The **EchoBot** echoes back messages it receives.
 As a skill, it _completes_ when it receives an "end" or "stop" message.
-  The echo bot is based on the v3 **Bot Builder Echo Bot** project template.
+  The bot to convert is based on the v3 Bot Builder Echo Bot project template.
 - The **PizzaBot** walks a user through ordering a pizza.
 As a skill, it sends the user's order back to the parent when finished.
 - The **SimpleSandwichBot** walks a user through ordering a sandwich.
 As a skill, it sends the user's order back to the parent when finished.